ruyisdk/support-matrix/LicheePi4A/openEuler/README.md

 Usage On:       2%
 IP address:     10.0.0.8
 Users online:   1
-To run a command as administrator(user "root"),use "sudo <command>".
+To execute a command as the administrator (user "root"), use "sudo <command>".

 [openeuler@openeuler-riscv64 ~]$ cat /etc/os-release
 NAME="openEuler"
 VERSION="23.09"